Welcome to my page!

 Training, qualifications & experience

 I have experience of providing a broad range of psychological therapies to adults, young people and children in a variety of settings, including IAPT.
 In private practice, I work with a wide range of presenting issues and difficulties.
-I also teach counselling.
+I also teach counselling at a FE college.

 Alliance Psychological Services, Butterwick Hospice, Durham University, Place2Be and RSACC.